 Hundreds of hours of research helped explain how unexpected novelty, change, transformations and humor, relate to a core deficit for those on the spectrum.
 (Recent autism studies continue to support this–Berger et al, 2003, found poor cognitive shifting; and Ermich et al, 2003, found difficulty handling surprise and coherence within humorous narratives.).
 The lack of flexibility is really a symptom of a core difficulty in autism: Relative Information Processing (Dynamic Intelligence).
-Even more tragic than the negative emotions caused from a lack of flexibility, are the loss of so many positive experiences–of connection, joy, laughter, and excitement–which individuals on the spectrum are deprived of.
+Even more tragic than the negative emotions caused from a lack of flexibility, are the loss of so many positive experiences–of connection, joy, laughter, and excitement–of which individuals on the spectrum are deprived.
 We define flexible thinking as the ability to rapidly adapt, change strategies and alter plans based on changing circumstances.

 Dynamic Intelligence Processes

 |CreativeFlexibleThinking||Making discoveries in a self-generating manner||Imagination, creativity, pretending, speculation, Self-evolving, Insight, Hypothesizing|

 |Dynamic Analysis||Processing information to determine critical meaning||Centrality, Continuity, Figure-ground & Permanence Analysis Rapidly shifting between perspectives in appraising a setting.
 Past-present-future perspective shifting.
 Rapidly shifting between one perspective and another, Valuation of information.
 Determining change significance.|